langfuse/langfuse-docs/pages/docs/integrations/openai.md

 #### Async support

 Simple example using the OpenAI async client.
+It takes the Langfuse configurations either from the environment variables or from the attributes on the `openai` module.

 ```python